 Sweating is normal and a natural way for our bodies to cool us down, some babies will be sweatier than others, check to see how hot they feel rather than relying on sweatiness as an indicator of their temperature.
 If you are concerned or want a more reliable indicator use an in ear thermometer.

 The higher temperatures can also make your baby sleep more soundly than usual; the heat can make us all lethargic so this isn’t anything to worry about unless you have problems rousing your baby or they are displaying unusual behaviour.

-This has been checked and approved by our in house Health Visitor, Maggie Fisher.
+*This information has been checked and approved by our in house Health Visitor, Maggie Fisher.

 Most Users Ever Online: 363